Michaelvll/michaelvll.github.io/_pages/about.md

 I am interested in **efficient deep learning**, especially for **natural language processing** and **speech**, and **system**.

-I am applying for a CS Ph.D. program that starts in the fall, 2020.
+I will join the CS Ph.D. program at UC Berkeley in the fall, 2020.

 ### Education